kirilligum/logwindow/README.md

 ## Author

-Created for developers who use AI coding assistants and need clean, manageable logs.
+Created for developers using **Claude Code, Aider, and other AI coding assistants** who need to keep Firebase emulator logs, dev server logs, and test output within the AI's context window.

 ## Changelog